 We strive to conduct our business activities in a manner that minimizes the environmental impacts of our operations and promotes effective stewardship of environmental resources.
 We are committed to complying with applicable laws, rules and regulations and operating with the highest standards of conduct.
-All Alkermes facilities are subject to routine regulatory inspections in respect of EHSS to confirm compliance with applicable laws and regulations.
-In 2020, we engaged an independent third party to conduct a focused survey of leaders across our operations functions, including representatives from our R&D, manufacturing, quality, external operations and supply chain, EHSS and engineering teams, designed to identify the environmental focus areas of highest importance to our business operations.
-A global, cross-functional steering team was formed with a goal of further developing and enhancing enterprise-wide focus on the areas identified and, over time, incorporating such focus areas into a broader environmental sustainability framework for our operations.
+All Alkermes facilities are subject to routine regulatory inspections, including in respect of EHSS, to confirm compliance with applicable laws and regulations.